patrodyne/hisrc-hyperjaxb/ejb/assembly/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 OK, that's the hard part and learning *xpath* is a matter of some trial and error.
 The benefit is that the customizations in an XJB file give you a powerful way to tailor the generated JPA / JAXB classes to your needs without changing the XSD file, itself.
 However, you can apply customizations in the XSD file, too.
 You can use the approach that best meets your needs.

-One more thing, after selecting complex types that do not have the name `Stageable` or having a name that contains the text "Join", The binding declares these customizations:
+One more thing, after selecting complex types that do not have the name `Stageable` or having a name that contains the text `"Join"`, The binding declares these customizations:

 ~~~
 <inh:extends>org.patrodyne.jvnet.hyperjaxb.ex001.model.Stageable</inh:extends>